Swedish grammar: Genitive

 The genitive is always formed by appending -s to the caseless form.
 In the second, third and fifth declensions words may end with /s/ (spelled -⟨s⟩, -⟨x⟩, or -⟨z⟩) in the caseless form.
 These words take no extra -s in genitive use: the genitive (indefinite) of hus ("house") is hus.
 The invisible genitive suffix may however optionally be represented with an apostrophe in writing: hus’.
 Morpheme boundaries in some forms may be analyzed differently by some scholars.

 The Swedish genitive is not considered a case by all scholars today, as the -s is usually put on the last word of the noun phrase even when that word is not the head noun, much like in English usage (e.g. mannen som står där bortas hatt, "the man standing over there's hat").
 This use of -s as a clitic rather than a suffix has traditionally been regarded as ungrammatical, but is today dominant to the point where putting an -s on the head noun is considered old fashioned.
 The Swedish Language Council sanctions putting the ending after fixed, non-arbitrary phrases (e.g. Konungen av Danmarks bröstkarameller, "the King of Denmark's cough drops"); but otherwise they recommend to reformulate in order to avoid the construction altogether.

+Some dialects in southwestern Sweden have a so-called a-genitive, which is mainly used with proper nouns.
+For example, the plain around Lund is called "Lundaslätten".